Howard Dean 2004 presidential campaign: Iowa and the "Dean scream"

 Polling throughout the primary campaign consistently showed Dean either in first place, or second behind Dick Gephardt.
 However, last minute surges by rivals John Kerry and John Edwards as well as negative campaigning between the Dean and Gephardt campaigns resulted in an 11th hour slump for both campaigns.
 In a poll released by the Des Moines Register just before Caucus Day, Dean registered in third place with 20%, behind Kerry with 26%, and Edwards with 23%, but ahead of Dick Gephardt with 18%.

 Throughout Caucus night, Dean was in a fight with Gephardt for third place in Iowa behind Kerry and Edwards.
 With 100% of precincts reporting, Kerry received 38%, Edwards received 32%, and Dean came in third with 18% while Gephardt finished in fourth with just 11% of caucus support.

-On January 19, 2004, Dean's campaign suffered a staggering blow when a last-minute surge by rivals John Kerry and John Edwards led to a disappointing third-place finish for Dean in the 2004 Iowa Democratic caucuses, representing the first votes cast in primary season.
 Dean's public address that night was widely rebroadcast and portrayed as a media gaffe that ended his campaign.

 Dean, who had been suffering with a severe bout of the flu for several days, attended a post-caucus rally for his volunteers at the Val-Air Ballroom in West Des Moines, Iowa and delivered his concession speech, aimed at cheering up those in attendance.
 Dean was shouting over the cheers of his enthusiastic audience, but the crowd noise was being filtered out by his unidirectional microphone, leaving only his full-throated exhortations audible to the television viewers.
 To those at home, he seemed to raise his voice out of sheer emotion.

 According to a Newsday editorial written by Verne Gay, some members of the television audience criticized the speech as loud, peculiar, and unpresidential.
 In particular, this quote from the speech was aired repeatedly in the days following the caucus: